-Eden is a port town located on the south coast of NSW (New South Wales), Australia.
-It is located approx 480 km (300 ml) south of the state's capital Sydney.
+Eden is a port town located on the Sapphire Coast / southern coast of NSW (New South Wales, Australia).
+The port is approx 480 km (300 ml) south of the state's capital Sydney.
 This is also NSW's southernmost town (population around 3,000), located between Nullica and Calle Calle Bay.
 It was built on undulating land that is adjacent to the 3rd-deepest natural harbour in southern hemisphere, and Snug Cove on the western boundary.

 The eastern coastline of Eden has rugged cliffs at its southern end and a vast, sandy surf beach, north of the cliffs (Aslings Beach).
 The end of the beach is at the entrance to Lake Curalo, Twofold Bay's safe boating inlet.
 Eden's urban settlement commenced in 1843, but was officially proclaimed as township on March 20, 1885.
 The main industries in the town include forestry, fishing and tourism.

 The Port of Eden is one of the two regional ports in NSW administered by New South Wales Maritime Authority; Yamba, on the North Coast, is the other.
 The Port of Eden is the biggest fishing port in NSW.
 Port's major export is woodchips.
 The port of Eden is shared with Department of Defence who constructed a large wharf for servicing of their warships.
 It also handles cruise vessels.
 From the 1850s to 1950s, port of Eden was serviced by Illawarra Steam Navigation Company.